schreiber-lab/mlreflect/README.md

 `from mlreflect import <module>`

-An example of how to generate training data, train the model and test it on experimental data is shown in the _data/notebooks/usage_example.ipynb_ Jupyter notebook.
+An example of how to generate training data, train the model and test it on experimental data is shown in the _example/notebooks/training_example.ipynb_ Jupyter notebook.

+An example of how to use the default pre-trained model for single layers on Si/SiOx substrates to fit data directly from a SPEC file is shown in _examples/notebooks/spec_usage_example.ipynb_ Jupyter notebook.

 ## Authors
 #### Main author